 I began to explore eastern modalities of healing in 1984 as a natural inclusion into meditative practice.
 I began meditating as part of an interest in tai qi, yoga, martial arts, and qi gong.
 I just seemed to have an inherent interest in these kinds of activities, out of curiosity for cultures that seemed so different and had their own systems of intelligence, cosmology.
 I began to become more interested in the healing potential of meditation, and deep relaxation.
 I have tried a lot of different types of meditation approaches over the years, and I continue to go to various talks and retreats in different subjects; Sufi, Vippassana, Zen, Shamanistic, Shavite, Tantric, American Indian, Tibetan Buddhist, Tibetan pre-Buddhist and Christian systems all intrigue inform me spiritually and psychologically.
 I have spent the most time with Vippassana Theravadan Buddhist teachings and would qualify my meditation mostly as such.
 I went to the Naropa Institute to study Buddhist meditation, literature, eastern and western psychology, and dance in 1986.
 I was deeply involved in meditation, tai ji, dance, music and creative writing.
 I continue to pursue all these as an exploration of spirit and healing.

 In my travels I met several teachers in various disciplines that exposed me to acupuncture.
 One of my early meditation/qi gong teachers was an acupuncturist and I received several acupuncture treatments from him, for general well being, energy balancing.
-I left formal college studies around a year later to pursue an education in acupuncture and other healing arts.
 I attended the International Institute for Chinese Medicine in Santa Fe from 1988 to 1991.
 I then went to China to do an intensive internship.
 I returned still yearning for more education.